Statistics report that 70% of Digital Transformation projects fail, with $900B being wasted in 2018.

 Employee Experience, a massive trend that has gathered strength over recent years, and this should be the main outcome of any Digital Transformation project.

-HappySignals Employee Experience Management Platform allows you to collect end-users experience data and combine that with your companies operational data, to identify where you can truly impact your employee’s experience with Digital Transformation.
+HappySignals IT Experience Management Platform allows you to collect end-users experience data and combine that with your companies operational data, to identify where you can truly impact your employee’s experience with Digital Transformation.

 Campari Group embarked on a vast Digital Transformation journey and needed visibility on how the rapid transformation would affect employees and how transforming IT services would support end-users work.